 Should you increase the number of facings, and thus the capacity, your DOS will increase too.
-If you wanted to increase your facings to three, your capacity would jump to 21, and your DOS would increase to 2.72, as seen in the image below.
+If you wanted to increase your facings to three, capacity would jump to 21, and your DOS would increase to 2.72, as seen in the image below.

-How will you know if your days of supply are accurate?
+It also leads to one last question: how will you know if your days of supply are accurate?

 These aspects include:

 - Capacity: This includes your product and fixture dimensions.
 With such information, you know how many products fit on your shelf without being over-congested.